railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 * \ ``openerp_ch01``\  : a minimal database containing demonstration data.

-To create new databases you must know the super-administrator password which defaults to admin on a new installation.
+To create new databases you must know the super-administrator password which defaults to ``admin`` on a new installation.

 .. note :: The super-administrator password

    Anyone who knows the super-administrator password has complete access to the data on the server – able to read, change and delete any of the data in any of the databases there.

-   ..
-TODO this isn't right any more
+   .. todo:: this isn't right any more

-   After first installation, the password is admin.
-You can change it through the GTK client from the menu *File > Database ... > Administrator Password*, or through the web client by logging out (click the Logout link), clicking *Manage* on the login screen, and then clicking the *Password* button on the Management screen.
+   After first installation, the password is ``admin``.
+You can change it through the GTK client from the menu :menuselection:`File --> Database ... --> Administrator Password`, or through the web client by logging out (click the Logout link), clicking *Manage* on the login screen, and then clicking the *Password* button on the Management screen.
 This password is stored in a configuration file outside the database, so your server systems administrator can change it if you forget it.

 .. figure:: images/change_superadmin_pwd.png
    :align: center